 If you’re not going to be working in an area where you have to move a lot, then you don’t need to worry about your laptop’s size and weight.
 However, if your job requires a lot of travel, then you should consider going with a lighter model.

 Many of today’s laptops come with a Core i3, Core i5, or Core i7 processor.
 Data scientists want laptops that come with a Core i7 processor, as they tend to be more powerful.
 Such systems are able to perform heavy tasks, such as designing or editing.
 Laptops with Core i5 also deliver quality performance.
 That makes them a fine substitute if you don’t have the budget to get a Core i7.

-Best Laptops for Data Science: Our Picks
+Best Laptops for Data Science: Our Picks for 2020

 The Asus Vivo book S15 is a stylish, lightweight laptop that comes with a ton of excellent features.
 The designers gave it a sleek design that looks great and makes it stand out among the competition.
 The machine has a 7th Generation Intel Core i7 that comes with a combined 256GB SSD and a one terabyte HDD hard disk storage That, combined with the 8GB DDR4, makes it incredibly fast.
 The backlit keyboard has three different brightness levels and the entire device is fully upgradable if you want more features.

 - Smooth user experience